 All requirements for the degree must be met while the candidate is a registered graduate student.
-Degrees are certified 3 times per year: December, May, and August.
+Degrees are certified 3 times per year: December (fall semester), May (spring semester), and August (summer semester).

 Preparing for Graduation

 The semester before graduation, the candidate should check their file with the academic unit to make sure that all incompletes or other unresolved grades are cleared, grade changes have been recorded, and the supervisory committee and all degree program details listed in the Graduate Information Management System (GIMS) are accurate.